3 posts in this topic

 The ads we allow on Icy Veins are ads that we would not mind seeing on other websites.
 That is a rather vague and subjective statement, so I will try to clarify things, so that you can decide to contact us if you see something that isn't allowed.

 From time to time, there will be website takeovers.
 When this happens, the background of the website changes and features advertisement.
 The 728x90 and 300x250 ads will match the content of the background (and sometimes even complement it).
-You can often see that on mmo-champion.com or wowhead.com, so that shouldn't be anything new to gamers.
-All these takeovers are handled by Intergi, so they're exclusively for video games (they recently had one for Saints Row 4).
+You can often see that on most other gaming websites, so that shouldn't be anything new to gamers.

 How come I still see bad ads?
 How much control do you really have?

-We have very little a priori control and the same goes for Intergi.
-One problem is that Intergi doesn't have enough video games ads to fill 100% of our impressions every day (it's usually the case for ad agencies that specialize in a particular domain), so they need to complement them with ads they get from Google and other 3rd parties.
+We have very little a priori control and the same goes for the companies we work with directly.
+The main problem is that the agencies we work with do not have enough ads by themselves to fill all our ad units for every visitor, so they need to complement them with ads they get from Google and other 3rd parties.
 With these 3rd party advertisers, what we can do is very limited.
 We can ban ads when we see them on the website or when someone is kind enough to notify us (and even then, they need to describe the ad very very precisely, so that we can find it amongst the millions of ads proposed by these 3rd party networks).

-So, there will always be bad ads, redirects/popups/etc. There are many checks, done at different levels to ensure that the ads are acceptable, but finding every bad ad is a very difficult task.
+So, there will always be bad ads (like redirects or low quality ads).
+There are many checks, done at different levels to ensure that the ads are acceptable, but finding every bad ad is a very difficult task.
 Let me give you an example.
 A year ago, many MMO websites, including us, were seeing complaints from their users in the Netherlands browsing from mobile devices.
 These users were being redirected to pornographic websites when arriving on these MMO websites.
 People seeing the same ad from other countries or from the Netherlands but with a different device were not redirected.
 It took several weeks to track the ad that was causing that and finally get it removed.
 That's only one example, but you can see how sneaky people who submit bad ads can be.

 How to report an ad?